The Constitution of Trinity Memorial United Church

 c) Congregational participation in the naming of visions and future directions

-d) Development and maintenance of effective communication among the Board, the Congregation and Small Group Ministries
+d) Development and maintenance of effective communication among the Board, the Congregation, and Small Group Ministries

 e) Effective, responsible administration, including financial management

-f) A written and current church policy manual
+f) A written and current Church policy manual

-g) Empowerment, accountability and support for all recognized ministries within the Congregation
+g) Empowerment, accountability, and support for all recognized ministries within the Congregation

 h) Attention to the requirements of the Presbytery and the United Church Manual.

-a) Structure for mission, not control.
+a) Structure for Mission - not control

-d) Move from Committee-based to Team-based ministry.
+d) Move from Committee-based to Team-based ministry

-f) Take risks, not afraid to fail.
+f) Take risks and be not afraid to fail

-g) Seek out, identify and develop potential leaders (on the job training).
+g) Seek out, identify, and develop potential leaders (on-the-job training)

-h) Give thanks for what we have learned through failure.
+h) Give thanks for what we have learned through failure

-i) Disciples train to serve the needs of our community and our world.
+i) Disciples train to serve the needs of our community and our world

-l) Encourage the “Marks of Discipling” by all church members.
+l) Encourage the “Marks of Discipling” by all church members

-Will include all those attributed to the “Official Board” in The Manual (Section 200-215).
+Includes all those attributed to the “Official Board” in The Manual (Section 200-215).

 a) The Board will meet at least every second month with Board Executive meetings in the interim as necessary.
-Normally there will be no Board meetings in July and August.
+Normally, there will be no Board meetings in July and August.

-The Church Board will consist of eight to twelve members elected by and accountable to the congregation.
+The Church Board will consist of eight to twelve members elected by and accountable to the Congregation.
 The Church Board will have varying terms from one to two years.
-The Chair, Vice Chair, Secretary, Treasurer and Presbytery Representative will be elected to these positions by the congregation.
+The Chair, Vice Chair, Secretary, Treasurer, and Presbytery Representative will be elected to these positions by the Congregation.
 Board members may be re-elected for consecutive terms to a maximum of four years, and may stand for subsequent re-election after a one-year break.